Skyshader77/Lacryma-Hydra/chapter28.typ

 flailed in vain as the Red Guild forced her into her new container.
 They key was slid inside.
 A clockwise turn sealed the soul inside its new residence.
 A faint glow emanated from the keyhole.

+With her other self finding a new habitation, Livia made her way through the Palace Complex's halls.
+Courtiers, eunuchs bowed before her.

 Her brother was praying on top of their father's catafalque.
 Scented candles burned.
 Incense.
 It was always incense.
 In the ceiling, the incomplete fresco of the Goddess' death scrolled from wall to wall.
 It was intended to depict Serena being cast down from the Heavens by the devilish Cardinals.
 The anguish and agony were already well painted on Serena's visage.
 The canvass was only missing Sextus atop, holding a lance that impaled the Goddess.